VamanR06/Ineed-io-web/README.md

 - Run the following **before you start coding:** `$ git checkout -b <feature you are going to add>`
 - I.e, `$ git checkout -b addingLoginForm`

+2. Run `$ yarn install` to install all the latest packages

-2. Now, go ahead and code whatever you want, usually you will need to look at Trello to see what needs to be done, and what has already been done!
+3. Now, go ahead and code whatever you want, usually you will need to look at Trello to see what needs to be done, and what has already been done!
-3. Once finished, run the following commands in order:
+4. Once finished, run the following commands in order:

 - Add changes: `$ git add .`
 - Commit changes with a message: `$ git commit -m "feat/chore/fix: some change"`